AP Statistics Unit 9 Practice Test: Inference for Quantitative Data: Slopes

 Question 7

-Which of the following is a condition for the significance test for the slope of a regression model?
+Which of the following is NOT a condition for the significance test for the slope of a regression model?

 A

-The true relationship between x and y is nonlinear.
+The true relationship between $x$ and $y$ is nonlinear.

 B

-The standard deviation for y does not vary with x.
+The standard deviation for $y$ does not vary with $x$.

 C